gscrow/dressipi-com/cookies.markdown

 * <a href="https://www.opera.com/help/tutorials/security/privacy/" target="_blank" class="web-browser">Opera Mobile</a>

 <div id="cookies-table"></div>
+## Cookies Table

-## Cookies used by Dressipi
+### Cookies used by Dressipi
-### These are cookies set by Dressipi and used only by Dressipi
+These are cookies set by Dressipi and used only by Dressipi.

 | Cookie | Expiration | More Information |
 | --- | --- | --- |